Oliverkempel/WOZ-STORY/README.md

-# GOOFA AAH WORLD OF ZUUL
-big goof world of zuul
-code maby big sus
+# WOZ STORY
+Woz story is a prototype for a implementation of a World of zuul type game, buit to support deeper story lines.